Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/CFTTCP.md

 are calculated by the following algorithm:

 - 4 retries
-    at 2-minute intervals
+    at 2- minute intervals
 - 2 retries
-    at 4-minute intervals
+    at 4- minute intervals